-The 2016 festival will feature a day of readings and breakout in fiction, poetry, memoir, journalism, performance and literary non-fiction.
+The 2018 festival will feature a day of readings and breakout in fiction, poetry, memoir, journalism, performance and literary non-fiction.
 The morning will begin with readings from visiting authors, allowing those in attendance to get a sampling of each writer’s work.
-The event will conclude with a reading and reception featuring headlining authors, Richard Blanco and Ron Carlson.
+The event will conclude with a reading and reception featuring headlining authors, George Saunders and Tracy K. Smith.

-Former Festivals have featured many nationally renowned, award-winning authors, including Robert O. Butler, Richard Ford, Natasha Tretheway, Billy Collins, Joyce Carol Oates and Margaret Atwood.
+Past Festivals have featured many nationally renowned, award-winning authors, including Robert O. Butler, Richard Ford, Natasha Tretheway, Billy Collins, Richard Blanco, Joyce Carol Oates and Margaret Atwood.

 - Workshops in fiction, poetry, memoir, journalism, playwriting, performance and literary non-fiction.